OLOWOOKEREISAAC/A-BLOG/README.md

 - Email resets
 - setting of profile pictures
 - Database migrations
-- and much more to bring the app alive
+- and much more to bring the app to life

 I hope you appreciate the code, you can reach out to me via isaacolowookere1@gmail.com.
 I am open to work.